SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Annotations/AddAnnotationAtRunTime/README.md

 # Annotation sample

-This sample demonstrate how to add annotation at run time.
+This sample demonstrates how to add an annotation at run time.

 ## Prerequisites